jyzeng17/15-Puzzle-Solver/README.md

 # 15-Puzzle-Solver

-* A Java program to solve 15-puzzle with a GUI.
+* A Java program to solve 15-puzzle with a GUI

 ## Usage